procf/colloids-setup/09-Accessing-Discovery.md

 **NOTE**: If you would like to be able to use applications with a visual interface (i.e. X11 and GUI interfaces), including MATLAB or simply viewing Python plots directly from Discovery, then you need to do 4 things:
 1. Set up passwordless SSH access to Discovery as described on the [Discovery docs](https://rc-docs.northeastern.edu/en/latest/first_steps/connect_mac.html#passwordless-ssh)
-1. (macOS only) Install XQuartz (available on the [XQuartz website](https://www.xquartz.org/)) and run it in the background (*Do NOT use the Terminal application within XQuartz to sign in to Discovery*, use the default Terminal that comes with your Mac)
+2. (macOS only) Install XQuartz (available on the [XQuartz website](https://www.xquartz.org/)) and run it in the background (*Do NOT use the Terminal application within XQuartz to sign in to Discovery*, use the default Terminal that comes with your Mac)
-2. (macOS only) Before logging into Discovery, enter this command in the Terminal window
+3. (macOS only) Before logging into Discovery, enter this command in the Terminal window
 ```bash
 defaults write org.macosforge.xquartz.X11 enable_iglx -bool true
 ```
-*You must fo this step every time you close and restart XQuartz*
+*You must fo this step every time you close and restart XQuartz*<br>
-2. log into Discovery using the "-Y" flag
+4. log into Discovery using the "-Y" flag
 ```bash
 ssh -Y your_username@login.discovery.neu.edu
 ```